pydanny/daniel.feldroy.com/posts/til/til-2026-03-checkovs-gun.md

 I've used this technique for years but didn't know it had a name until today.
 It's similar to foreshadowing, and objectively just a synonym of that word.
 My personal interpretation is that it has to do with specific concrete objects or behaviors rather.

-One of my favorite uses of Checkov's Gun is in early cinema as well as some Hong Kong action films where the camera will show a background object early in a fight scene.
-That background object will then be used in some way later in the match.
+One of my favorite uses of Checkov's Gun is in early cinema as well as some Hong Kong action films where the camera will show a background object early in a dramatic scene.
+That background object will then be used in some way later in the action.
 Buster Keaton, Jackie Chan, and Sammo Hung are the grandmasters of this technique.